Organizing Principles

 Category 1: Organizing Principles of Reality

-As our reality field, the life field of Source is a dimensionless singularity that is conceptually infinite.
+As First Cause, our reality field is a dimensionless singularity that is conceptually infinitely Large.
+These principles are concerned with the most fundamental characteristics of reality.

 Collective